apache/flink/docs/apis/batch/libs/table.md

 ### Java Table API

-When using Flink's Java DataSet API, DataSet are converted to Tables and Tables to DataSet using a `TableEnvironment`.
+When using Flink's Java DataSet API, DataSets are converted to Tables and Tables to DataSets using a `TableEnvironment`.
 The following example shows:

 - how a `DataSet` is converted to a `Table`,